-5.112 Following the closure of the MG Rover plant at Longbridge the City Council, in association with Bromsgrove District Council and other stakeholders, prepared the Longbridge Area Action Plan (AAP) to secure the comprehensive regeneration of this strategically important brownfield site that straddles the City boundary.
+5.111 Following the closure of the MG Rover plant at Longbridge the City Council, in association with Bromsgrove District Council and other stakeholders, prepared the Longbridge Area Action Plan (AAP) to secure the comprehensive regeneration of this strategically important brownfield site that straddles the City boundary.
 The plan was adopted by the City Council in April 2009.

-5.113 The AAP covers a
+5.112 The AAP covers a

 developable area of approximately 130 ha.
 It has excellent transport connections with good access to the motorway network - being close to junctions with the M5 and M42.
 The A38, a major arterial route, crosses the area.
 It is also served by the Cross City rail line and Longbridge rail station immediately adjoins the site.
-Enhancements will be made to the station and its surrounding environment, improvements to bus services made, and a wayfinding strategy implemented to improve Longbridge's quality of place and connect neighbourhoods to employment opportunities.

-5.114 The AAP provides a 15-20 year framework for the comprehensive regeneration and development of the area.
-It sets out proposals for an exemplar sustainable employment led mixed use development to deliver 10,000 jobs and a minimum of 1450 new homes, a Regional Investment Site (RIS), a new local centre, a Bio-mass CHP facility, new education facilities, retailing, leisure, community and recreation uses all underpinned by quality public transport facilities and highway infrastructure and other community infrastructure.
+5.113 The AAP provides a 15-20 year framework for the comprehensive regeneration and development of the area.
+It sets out proposals for an exemplar sustainable employment led mixed use development.
+It will deliver 10,000 jobs and a minimum of 1450 new homes, a Regional Investment Site (RIS), a new local centre, a Bio-mass CHP facility, new education facilities, retailing, leisure, community and recreation uses all underpinned by quality public transport facilities and highway infrastructure and other community infrastructure.

-5.115 The AAP seeks to respond to the closure of the former MG Rover plant by proposing an employment led approach to regeneration.
-It seeks to create jobs across a range
+5.114 The AAP seeks to respond to the closure of the former MG Rover plant by proposing an employment led approach to regeneration.
+It sets to create jobs across a range of skills and types, protecting existing employment, creating new employment and securing the economic diversification of the area.
+The RIS will contribute around 4,500 jobs and the new local centre and other employment sites will also result in the creation of significant new job opportunities.